 Greater Manchester is already the UK’s first age-friendly city-region according to the World Health Organization.
 Great news!
 But what does that look like in reality?

-Through the Mayor’s age-friendly challenge, we've found practical examples of what age-friendly really means and share best practice across the city region.
+Through the Mayor’s age-friendly challenge, we're finding practical examples of what age-friendly really means and sharing best practice across the city region.

-The response to this challenge has been fantastic.
+The response to round one of the age-friendly neighbourhoods challenge was fantastic.
 The variety of age-friendly work displayed from all our winners clearly shows the commitment from our local communities to make sure that people in Greater Manchester are living not just longer, but happier and healthier too.

 The neighbourhoods now officially recognised as age-friendly, are: